vincentwong2188/Blind-Auction/README.md

 * A domain has **already been taken**, and **has not expired yet**.
 Users will not be able to bid for this domain name, until its current ownership expires.
 * A domain's ownership has **already expired** or is **not currently owned by anyone**, and has **no existing on-going auctions**.
 Here, the user can choose to start a new auction, which will call the `startAuction()` function in our [DNS Smart Contract](#DNSContract).
 * A domain is **not currently owned by anyone**, but already **has an ongoing auction** pegged to it.
 Here, the ongoing auction be in one of three different phases:
-  * **Bidding Phase:** Where users can bid in a Blind Auction
+  * **Bidding Phase:** Where users can bid in a Blind Auction.
+More information can be found in the [Bidding Phase](#BiddingPhase) section.
-  * **Reveal Phase:** Where users reveal and prove that they were the ones who made their bids in the Bidding Phase
+  * **Reveal Phase:** Where users reveal and prove that they were the ones who made their bids in the Bidding Phase.
+More information can be found in the [Reveal Phase](#RevealPhase) section.
   * **End Phase:** Where users choose to end an ongoing auction, giving the winner of the auction ownership to the domain, and refunding the losers with their bids.
+More information can be found in the [End Phase](#EndPhase) section.

 <a name="ListRegisteredDomains"></a>
 ### 2. List of Registered Domains